| The Romancers:

 (Sal Murillo, of Sal & Margie, was later to be lead singer

-of The Blendells.)
+of the Blendells.)
 (George Ochoa of the Slauson Brothers

 would become lead singer of my band, the Men from S.O.U.N.D.